savvyclutch/savvyclutch.github.io/_posts/2016-12-21-BDD-tests-for-Hadoop-with-Cucumber-part-II.md

 {#}
 ```

 As you can see we use default values for fields, which keep our scenarios in Gherkin clean and readable.

+Now you can extend these test and include output content checks or other important things.

 Full code of the project you can find here: https://github.com/savvyclutch/bdd_test_hadoop